Corne/Project-euler/README.md

 My try to solve the project euler problems (https://projecteuler.net/)

-Using tdd, and trying to find generic solutions :)
+Trysing some Java 8, using tdd, and trying to find generic solutions for euler :)